A Medicare Advantage MAPD includes Medicare Part D prescription drug coverage and a Medicare Advantage MA plan does not include drug coverage.

 the plan’s “special need”, you will not be allowed to join (or stay in) the SNP.

-- MSA - Medical Savings Account plans: MSAs are
+- MSA - Medical Savings Account plans

 like Health Savings Accounts (or HSAs) or a high-deductible health plan